What is IOTA ?

-The Islands on the Air program (IOTA) is an amateur radio activity program designed to encourage contacts with island stations world wide.
+The Islands On The Air program (IOTA) is an amateur radio activity program designed to encourage operations from island locations.
 It was created in 1964 by Geoff Watts who was a leading English short wave listener.
-It was taken on by the RSGB in 1985.
+It was taken on by the Radio Society of Great Britain (RSGB) in 1985.

 The ocean's islands have been grouped into 6 areas, and 1200 IOTA groups, with various qualifying islands in each.